By Stewart Gandolf

 A baker’s dozen of helpful tips in evaluating and using healthcare radio advertising

 Radio is a powerful media option for healthcare marketing.
 With rates negotiable to “half-off” or better, radio is worth a close look, even if you’ve avoided radio advertising in the past as too sophisticated or expensive for your hospital, organization or private practice.
-Here are some of the most important tips when considering radio as part of your marketing mix.
+Here are some of the most important tips when considering radio healthcare marketing as part of your marketing-communication mix.

 Radio rates—the cost of broadcast air time—have always been “negotiable,” but in many areas they’ve gone from “flexible” to amazingly affordable.
 Professional media planners and skilled negotiators are finding radio rates 50% off the published rate card.